- About DCC

 All you need to get started is a computer with a webcam, a laptop, a tablet, or a smart phone with a reliable internet connection.

 You will only need a 5 mbs internet connection speed, which by today’s standards is fairly slow.
 (Test your speed here.)

 There are accessories and other gear such as headphones, microphones, and audio interfaces which can improve your audio and experience.
 But none of those are required.

 If you find that you want to improve your experience, we have technical support associates available who will guide you in the right direction.
-Contact Laura or Christian at (845) 431-8916 to set up a consultation.
+Contact Christian at (845) 431-8916 to set up a consultation.

 Q: I am not very computer savvy - will I run into any technical issues?